Black Paintings: Authenticity

 Art historian Juan José Junquera has questioned the authenticity of the Black Paintings.
 In 2003, he came to the conclusion that they could not have been painted during Goya's lifetime.
 According to Junquera, contemporary legal documents describe the Quinta del Sordo as a villa with only one floor, and the second storey was not added until after Goya's death.
 If the upper floor did not exist during Goya's time, then the Black Paintings (or at least those found on the upper floor) could not have been the work of Goya.
 He speculates that Goya's son Javier may have created the paintings, and Javier's son Mariano passed them off as the work of Goya for financial gain.
 Junquera's theory was rejected by Goya scholar Nigel Glendinning, who published an academic study defending the paintings' authenticity and later held a lecture in Madrid restating his conviction.
 Today, Museo del Prado recognises the Black Paintings as authentic.

+Influence

+In 2021, French artist Philippe Parreno was commissioned by the Beyeler Foundation to make a fictional film to accompany their Francisco de Goya exhibition.
+Parreno called the film La Quinta del Sordo (House of the Deaf).
+For it, at the Prado Parreno filmed the paintings up-close in detail, creating a unique level of proximity and intimacy between the paintings and the viewer.
+La Quinta del Sordo was given a soundscape soundtrack.